 - Maple syrup - The recipe only uses ¼ cup to add a touch of sweetness without being overbearing.
 You can swap with honey or agave nectar.

 - Almond milk + apple cider vinegar - This is also known as "vegan buttermilk".
-You can use any type of milk and although you can't taste the apple cider vinegar, you can swap that with lemon juice if desired.
+You can use any dairy-free milk made from nuts or oats.
+Although you can't taste the apple cider vinegar, you can swap that with lemon juice if desired.

 - Coconut oil - Any type of oil or melted butter will work in this recipe.

 - Blackberries - The stars of the show!
-Any fresh berries or frozen berries will work but make sure to slice them into smaller pieces if you use larger berries.
+Any fresh juicy blackberries or frozen berries will work but make sure to slice them into smaller pieces if you use larger berries.

 - Butter - Used to make the streusel on top.
 Swap with dairy free butter if needed.
 You can also use coconut oil but make sure it's chilled and completely solid when blending it into the flour and sugar.